dalikewara/dalikewara.github.io/docs/index.md

 Developer—building useful and unexpected things—in
 ![indonesia logo](assets/images/logo/indonesia.png#img-icon-wide){ loading=lazy }
 Indonesia.
-He also has interests in art, writing and journey (traveling), and his life motto is,

-!!! quote "*Make it simple but Spectacular!*"
+He also has interests in art, writing and journey (traveling), and his life motto is: "*Make it simple but Spectacular!*".

 ## What does he do?